Do you suffer from travel anxiety?

 One of Poland’s oldest cities, Gdansk is not only unimaginably beautiful (parts of it look straight out of Disneyland), but the product of a long and turbulent history.
 Thanks to this fascinating backstory, it’s a place filled with historic sights, magnificent buildings and world-class attractions.
 Added to this the fact that it’s also an incredibly cheap place to visit and you’ve got yourselves a perfect European city break.

-What to do in Gdansk, Poland
+13 Best Things to do in Gdansk, Poland

 1. Walk Długa & Długi Targ Streets